Skip to main content

 WGSS 130: Introduction to Gender and Sexuality Studies (4 credits)

 In place of WGSS-430, students may use a 4-credit Senior Inquiry project from another major, so long as the project involves analysis of gender/sexuality and is approved by the WGSS Working Board.
-The Senior Inquiry can take the form of a research paper, an internship, or activism project.
-All WGSS majors are required to enroll in the zero-credit capstone experience, which will prepare them to present their research at the annual WGSS Senior Tea Talk.
+The Senior Inquiry can take the form of a research paper, an internship, creative work, or an activism project.
+All WGSS majors are required to enroll in the zero-credit capstone experience, WGSS 411, which will prepare them to present their research at the annual WGSS Senior Tea Talk.

 Minor in Women, Gender and Sexuality Studies (WGSS) 16 credits